I. Introduction

 A. Role of Geographic Information Systems (GIS) in Sustainable Development

-Geographic Information Systems (GIS) play a crucial role in the sustainable development of land management practices by providing the capability to analyze spatial data effectively.
+Geographic Information Systems (GIS) play a crucial role in sustainable land management by analyzing spatial data effectively.
 GIS integrates various data sources, including environmental, economic, and social factors, facilitating informed decision-making processes.

 1. GIS Applications in Rural Areas